wren-lang/wren/doc/site/control-flow.markdown

 ## For statements

 While statements are useful when you want to loop indefinitely or according to some complex condition.
 But in most cases, you're looping through a [list](lists.html), a series of numbers, or some other "sequence" object.
-That's what `for` is for.
+That's what `for` is, uh, for.
 It looks like this:

     :::wren
     for (beatle in ["george", "john", "paul", "ringo"]) {